lopezdsr/sql-query/sqlref/sql_reference.md

 <h3>More Topics</h3>

-For further details about the clauses used in a *lateral view* clause refer to the following topics:
+For further details about the clauses used in a *lateral view* clause, refer to the following topics:
 * [expression](#expression)
 * [identifier](#identifier)
 * [qualifiedName](#qualifiedName)

 Note:
-* A *simpleselect* can contain multiple lateral view clauses that are evaluated in the order of appearance.
+* A *simpleselect* can contain multiple lateral view clauses that are evaluated in order of appearance.
-* Within a lateral view clause one can refer to columns defined in any (virtual) table left to the current lateral view clause.
+* Within a lateral view clause, you can refer to columns defined in any (virtual) table left to the current lateral view clause.

 <h3>Related References</h3>